 Ecommerce Laws Shop Owners Should Know

 The eCommerce space has recently exploded, with people across the globe embracing this type of business.
 Most business owners have also leveraged this chance, selling their products and services through various eCommerce platforms.
-However, like any other business, the online space has its own rules and regulations that are eCommerce laws each shop owner should adhere to.
+However, like any other business, the online space has its own rules and regulations that are eCommerce laws to which each shop owner should adhere.

 Why Is It Important to Understand eCommerce Laws?

 Ecommerce laws protect customers from deceptive marketing and data breaches.
 Marketing tactics like a, b, and call scam by taking advantage of customers’ trust.
-Data breaches like x and y leaked customer data and led to situations of identity theft and fraud.
+Data breaches like x and y leaked customer data, leading to identity theft and fraud.

-For these reasons and more, it’s important to do things right the first time you start selling online.
+For these reasons and more, doing things right the first time you start selling online is essential.
 Most eCommerce platforms have protections built in that will help you stay legal.
 While it’s not difficult to keep things on the right side of the law, it’s still important to be aware of your responsibilities as a shop owner.
-That said, below are some laws that eCommerce shop owners should satisfy to operate their businesses.
+That said, below are some rules that eCommerce shop owners should satisfy to operate their businesses.

 Data Protection